My Notes on Mars

-My Notes on Mars is an upcoming English-language science-fiction romance film directed by Lili Horvát and starring Rupert Friend and Mackenzie Davis.
+My Notes on Mars is a 2026 science-fiction romance film written and directed by Lili Horvát, in her English-language debut feature.
+A co-production of Hungary and Austria, it stars Rupert Friend and Mackenzie Davis.

+The film had its world premiere as the opening film of the Giornate degli Autori section of the 83rd Venice International Film Festival on 2 September 2026.

 Premise

 A missing scientist reappears, but changed, on the day of her own memorial service having previously disappeared during a hiking trip.